ShaharHad/GymLog/README.md

-# GymTracker
+# GymLog
-GymTracker is app for track and monitor exercises at the gym
+GymLog is app for track and monitor exercises at the gym

 Key feature:
-1. Exercise Tracking: enables to log all exercises
+1. Exercise Tracking: enables to log almost all exercises
 2. Progress Monitoring: graphs
 3. Cross-Platform: available for both iOS and Android devices